apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 }
 ```

-Here, we've defined a single bit field named `interruptEnable` that occupies bit 1 of our register.
-The `@ReadWrite` macro indicates that this bit can be both read from and written to.
+Here, the example defines a single bit field named `interruptEnable` that occupies bit 1 of the register.
+The `@ReadWrite` macro indicates that this bit can be both read from and written.
 The `bits: 1..<2` parameter specifies that this field uses only bit 1.

 The type `INTERRUPT_ENABLE` is automatically generated by the Swift MMIO macro system.
 It contains metadata about the bit field, including its position and width.
 You don't need to define this type yourself.